diegoquintanav/diegoquintanav.github.io/content/blog/13_a_primer_on_poetry.md

 - You have now a dependency conflict: A and C have the same dependency, but with different versions
   - Library A does not support version 3.0.0 of dependency X, and vice versa
   - Can’t go installing and uninstalling versions every time I want to use A or C. I expect a `42` on the first case and a `None` on the second.
-- Solution: install two instances of python at different locations that can coexist becuase their dependencies are now isolated: we have a _separated_ version of python installed per each project
+- Solution: install two instances of python at different locations that can coexist because their dependencies are now isolated: we have a _separated_ version of python installed per each project

 ## The easy win: using `virtualenv`